williamgilpin/cphy/README.md

 If you are teaching a similar course, please feel free to use any or all of these materials.
 If you have any suggestions for improvements or find any errors, I would very much appreciate any feedback.

-For errors or typos, please consider opening an issue or submit a correction as a pull request on [GitHub](https://github.com/williamgilpin/cphy/).
+For errors or typos, please consider opening an issue or submitting corrections as pull requests on [GitHub](https://github.com/williamgilpin/cphy/).

 For students, course-related questions are best posted on GitHub as [Discussions](https://github.com/williamgilpin/cphy/discussions) or Issues on [the course repository](https://github.com/williamgilpin/cphy/); for other issues, I can be reached via [email](mailto:wgilpin@[saxetu%20spelled%20backwards].edu)